Right at the beginning of it, Charlie explains the factors that he believes explain Buffett’s success as an investor:

 Munger: Modern monetary theory means that people are less worried about an inflationary disaster like Weimar Germany from government printing of money and spending it.
 So far the evidence would be that maybe the monetary modern monetary theory is right.
 Put me down as skeptical.
 I don’t know the answer.

-In a recent interview (14 Dec 2020), the 96-year-old sage Charlie Munger talked about career decisions — including the circumstances around his own decisions, and the lessons that he has learned from the decisions he made.
+In a Caltech event in December 2020, the 96-year-old sage Charlie Munger talked about career decisions — including the circumstances around his own decisions, and the lessons that he has learned from life.

 On how competitive professional life is (if you are looking to get far ahead):

 Munger: Just think of how hard it is to get far ahead in life.
 Suppose you want to get ahead at Caltech [because] you like the academic life.
 If you want it, Caltech is very good at getting people tenure.
 If you’re very brilliant and work 80-90 hours a week for 9-10 years, you get tenure.
 That is not what I call an easy life.
-And competing with the Homer Joe Stewarts!
+And competing with [people like] Homer Joe Stewart!